samsmithnz/ReleaseTesting/README.md

 # ReleaseTesting

 Learning how to use GitVersion.
-Upgrading to V2.2.1
+Upgrading to V2.3.0

-update 5
-update 6
-update 7